ethanWallace/nextjs-webcomponent-hydration/README.md

+> Beware: The solution here is far from perfect and not what I would recommend doing currently.
+Converting nodes to other formats is CPU heavy (and GC heavy because of the many objects created).

 ## WebComponent with React/NextJS SSR and Hydration

 > Updated to work without a custom server.js and to use the new `shadowrootmode` attribute.